-In fall 2018 the IMS Magazine will be publishing a special 50th Anniversary edition, with guest editor Natalie Venier – IMS Magazine founder and PhD alumna and Sarah Topa – IMS50 staff lead.
+In fall 2018 the IMS Magazine will be publishing a special 50th Anniversary edition, with guest editors Natalie Venier – IMS Magazine founder and PhD alumna and Sarah Topa – IMS50 staff lead.

 IMS Magazine through the years:

 retrospective articles.
 Details below.In each issue leading up to the IMS50 Magazine edition is a series of special

 In the last in the series of retrospective articles, “Establishing the Foundation for Medical Research: Dr. John (Jack) Coleman Laidlaw,” Anna Badner looks at the life and accomplishments of IMS co-founder Dr. Laidlaw.
 “He will continue to be remembered for his medical career, advocacy for clinical research, and important vision for clinical investigation in the 21st century” writes Anna.

 In this retrospective article Dr. James Till, Professor Emeritus, speculates on why IMS co-founder Ernest McCulloch’s nickname “Bun”, given to him as a child by his grandmother, was so popular amongst his professional colleagues in medicine and science.

 In the article “Changing the Scientific Landscape: The Discovery of Stem Cells“, writer Melissa Galati gives us an overview of Dr. McCulloch’s remarkable career and legacy, from his and Dr. Till’s famous discovery of stem cells to the essential role he played in the formation of the IMS.

 In this retrospective article we hear from Dr. Ori Rotstein, Professor, former IMS Director and Surgeon-in-Chief of St. Michael’s Hospital.
 He relates the vital role Dr. Pam Catton played in the history of the IMS, as the founder of our Master of Health Science in Radiation Science Program.